-Agencies conduct thousands of administrative hearings every day, but the format of the hearing, whether face-to-face or by video, has not been analyzed in any systematic way.
+Agencies conduct thousands of administrative adjudicative hearings every day, but the format of the hearing, whether face-to-face or by video, has not been analyzed in any systematic way.
 Some agencies have provided hearings by video teleconferencing technology (VTC) for decades and have robust VTC programs.
 These programs strive consistently to provide the best hearing experience, even as technology changes.
 Other agencies have been reluctant to depart from traditional formats.
 Some are skeptical that hearings may be conducted as effectively via VTC as they are in person.
 Others are uncertain about how to implement VTC hearings.
 But all could benefit from an impartial look at the available technologies for conducting adjudications.

 The varied agency experiences and concerns reflect the tension between long-established values and technological innovations.
-Administrative hearings must be conducted in a manner consistent with due process and the core values of fairness, efficiency, and participant satisfaction reflected in cases like Goldberg v.
-Kelly and Mathews v.
-Eldridge.
-At the same time, agencies that have explored the use of technological alternatives have achieved benefits in the effective use of decisionmaking resources and reduction in travel expenses.
-Upholding core values and making the best use of technology-both in hearings and related
+Administrative Adjudicative hearings must be conducted in a manner consistent with due process and the core values of fairness, efficiency, and participant satisfaction reflected in cases like Goldberg v.
+Kelly1 and Mathews v.
+Eldridge.2 At the same time, agencies that have explored the use of technological alternatives have achieved benefits in the effective use of decisionmaking resources and reduction in travel expenses.3 Upholding core values and making the best use of technology-both in hearings and related proceedings such as initial appearances, pre-hearing conferences, and meetings-is the challenge this recommendation seeks to meet.

-&lt;sup>1 397 U.S. 254 (1970).
+1 397 U.S. 254 (1970).

-&lt;sup>2 424 U.S. 319 (1976); see also infra note 8.
+2 424 U.S. 319 (1976); see also infra note 8.